-To prime the hotplate, switch on the hotplate for a short period, without a pan, to harden and burn off the coating.
-Use a medium to high setting for 3 - 5 minutes.
-A non toxic smoke may occur during this process.
-Allow it to cool, then season.

-To season the hotplate, first heat the hotplate for 30 seconds on a medium setting, then switch off.
+- Ensure the electricity is connected and switched on. - Prime the hotplate by switching on the hotplate for a short period, without a pan, to harden and burn off the coating.
+Use a medium to high setting for 3-5 minutes.
+Allow adequate ventilation to disperse any smoke that occurs during this process.
+Allow the hotplate to cool. - Season the hotplate by heating the hotplate for 30 seconds on a medium setting and then switching off.
 Pour a minimal amount of unsalted vegetable oil onto a clean dry cloth or paper towel and apply a thin coat of oil to the hotplate surface.
 Wipe off any excess oil, then heat the hotplate on a medium setting for 1 minute.
 Occasional seasoning will help to maintain the hotplate's appearance.